coffeemakr/poc-swisscom-centro-grande/poc/escape_clish/README.md

  and was last updated 2013-04-26.

 ### Views
 These are used to  define "views" which contain a set of commands.
-If you type in `config terminal` for example the shell can open another view with configuration command and with `exit` you can go back to the view.</p>
+If you type in `config terminal` for example the shell can open another view with configuration command and with `exit` you can go back to the view.

 ### Commands
 A command has basically a name, zero or more parameter and an action.